John Farinacci

-John Farinacci (born February 14, 2001) is an American ice hockey forward currently playing for the Providence Bruins of the American Hockey League (AHL) as a prospect to the Boston Bruins of the National Hockey League (NHL).
+John Farinacci (born February 14, 2001) is an American ice hockey forward for the Milwaukee Admirals of the American Hockey League (AHL).
 He was drafted 76th overall by the Arizona Coyotes in the third round of the 2019 NHL entry draft.
 He played college ice hockey for the Harvard Crimson men's ice hockey team.

 Playing career

 Raised in Red Bank, New Jersey, Farinacci played prep hockey for the Delbarton School before transferring to Shattuck-Saint Mary's.
 Following his sophomore year, he transferred to the Dexter Southfield School for his final two years of high school.
 During his senior year at Dexter Southfield, he was named team captain of the hockey team.

 Collegiate

-Farinacci was drafted 76th overall by the Arizona Coyotes in the 2019 NHL Entry Draft.
+Farinacci was drafted 76th overall by the Arizona Coyotes in the 2019 NHL entry draft.
 He committed to play college ice hockey at Harvard University starting in the 2019–20 season.

 Farinacci had a successful freshman year with the Crimson, scoring 10 goals and 12 assists for 22 points in 31 games.
-Unfortunately, Farinacci and the rest of the team's season was abruptly cancelled during the 2020 ECAC Hockey Tournament due to the COVID-19 Pandemic.
+Unfortunately, Farinacci and the rest of the team's season was abruptly cancelled during the 2020 ECAC Hockey Tournament due to the COVID-19 pandemic.

 After initially expecting to play, the Ivy League announced on November 12, 2020, that they would be cancelling winter sports for the season.
 This meant that Farinacci would not play for Harvard in the 2020–21 season.
 However, this did not stop him from playing successful hockey.
 For the season, he returned to play for the Muskegon Lumberjacks of the United States Hockey League (USHL), where he played for a little while before committing to Harvard.
 In seven games with the Lumberjacks, serving as an assistant captain, he scored four goals and four assists.
 Farinacci also played on the international stage during the season, representing the United States at the 2021 World Junior Ice Hockey Championships, where he scored five goals and two assists in seven games en route to the gold medal.
 After the tournament, he would not return to play for the Lumberjacks, instead opting to train and focus on preparing for his next season at Harvard.